ericmann/WP-Publication-Archive/readme.txt

 * Original release of WP Publications Archive by Luis Lino

 == Upgrade Notice ==

+= 3.0 =
+Please flush your permalinks by visiting the Settings >> Permalinks page in WordPress, otherwise your download links WILL NOT WORK.

 = 2.5 =
 Major changes have been made to the way publications are linked and downloaded.
 If you had previously changed any code for `openfile.php` or the linking/downloading mechanism, be prepared to manually update your Publications should any of them break.